 Don't pitch a platform.
 Propose a system that creates compounding value across the fund.

-The most forward-thinking venture capital firms aren’t waiting for vendor chaos to sort itself out.
-They’re building systems that scale.
+The most forward-thinking teams in the venture capital industry aren’t waiting for vendor chaos to sort itself out.
+Portfolio management is quickly becoming a game of building the right systems that scale for your founders.

 Vendor operations may not be as top of mind as deal flow management or affect the investment process of your fund, but it is leverage, savings, and strategy wrapped into one.
 Done right, it can be your firm's competitive edge, even when stacked against what most alternative asset managers would consider more valuable.